degreepath/auditor/tests/snapshots/2018-19/major/psychology.md

 ## Electives
-For this requirement, you must take two of the following courses:
+For this requirement, you must have at least two courses taken with the “psych_elective” `attributes` attribute.

-- PSYCH 220
-- PSYCH 221
-- PSYCH 222
-- PSYCH 223
-- PSYCH 224
-- PSYCH 225
-- PSYCH 227
-- PSYCH 250
-- PSYCH 251